-The road leading up the mountain twisted and turned back onto itself so many times I had begun to think we would end up where we started.
+The road leading up the mountain twisted and turned back on itself so many times I had begun to think we would end up where we started.
 There were few houses and these perched precariously on steep hills.
 One tremor would surely send them tumbling down.
 It was a surprise the cows didn't topple over.

 Driveways appeared suddenly around curves but were quickly swallowed up in the trees, brief indicators that someone passed here regularly.
 The nearest town was miles away, although there were small roadside stores.
 Most of them probably served the needs of the locals and the tourists.

-Oaks, pines, maples, hickory, dogwood and rhododendron covered the mountain.
+Oaks, pines, maples, hickory, dogwood, and rhododendron covered the mountain.
 Their leaves were just beginning their change from green to flaming shades of orange, yellow and crimson.
 Sunlight filtering through the leaves made the day blaze around us.
 A small stream ran down a steep rocky slope, chuckling and skipping over sharp, jagged boulders and whispering across smooth, glossy stone sheets.

 It was there, set into the mountain, a black mouth, frozen in a huge, toothless yawn where the heart had been.
-A set of tracks lay abandoned a short distance away, testimony of the plans that fell short.
+A set of tracks lay abandoned a short distance away, a testimony of the plans that fell short.
 An ornamental metal sign said the tunnel was carved during the Civil War with the help of slaves.

 "Germans," someone else said.